Showing 1–12 of 39 results

-Analyzer: situated on top of microscope - (under head and above objectives)
+Analyzer: situated on top of the microscope - (under the head and above objectives)

-Polarizing microscopes are used for medical (Rhuematology) and industrial applications such as in viewing microscopic crystals in urine (gout); detecting defects in semiconductors or finding stress points in metal and glass; geology - studying meteorite thin specimens; biochemistry, biomedical research and petroleum or oil industry (mud logging) - such as studying fibers suspended in liquid or analyzing content and chemical makeup of many different organic and inorganic materials.
+Polarizing microscopes are used for medical applications like Rheumatology to view crystals in urine (gout); industrial applications like detecting defects in semiconductors or finding stress points in metal and glass; geology - studying meteorite thin specimens; biochemistry, biomedical research, and petroleum or oil industry (mud logging) - such as studying fibers suspended in liquid or analyzing content and chemical makeup of many different organic and inorganic materials.

 Please contact New York Microscope Company for any Polarizing Microscope inquiries, custom configurations, quantity discounts or support required at 877-877-7274 or firstname.lastname@example.org.

 New York Microscope Company is the only microscope company to offer Free Service Protection Guarantee with the purchase of every microscope.
 Visit our Free Service Protection page for more details.